The

 and they soon learned that they had a lot in common, including (but not limited

-to): A love of comic books, a taste for breakfast cereals, and an extensive knowledge
+to) a love of comic books, a taste for breakfast cereals, and an extensive knowledge

 of Cartoon Law*.
 It only made sense that